 Magazine

-Legal aspects of data backup strictly speaking involve two questions: what am I allowed to do and what do I have to do?
-As long as the data remains in-house, it is of course permissible to back up all data that has been legally stored.
-Problems can arise if the data is backed up or archived externally.
-As far as personal data of customers or employees is concerned, this is a transfer of data to third parties.
-However, even this does not pose a serious problem if this point is listed in the relevant consent forms.
+When considering the legal aspects of data backup, two key questions arise: What are you permitted to do, and what are you required to do?
+As long as your data remains within your organization, you may back up all data that has been stored in compliance with legal requirements.
+However, challenges can occur if data is backed up or archived externally.
+In particular, when personal data of customers or employees is involved, this constitutes a transfer of data to third parties.
+This is generally not problematic, provided that such transfers are explicitly covered in the relevant consent declarations.

 Partner support